Ymaril/let-given/README.md

 ### Don't repeat yourself

 let-given makes it possible to describe only that part of the context that is directly relevant to the test.
-No need to call fixtures at the beginning of each assertation
+No need to call fixtures or something at the beginning of each assertation

 ### Test order